Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/LineOfSightLocation/readme.md

 ## How it works

 1. Create an `AnalysisOverlay` and add it to the scene view.
-2. Create a `ExploratoryLocationLineOfSight` with initial observer and target locations and add it to the analysis overlay.
+2. Create an `ExploratoryLocationLineOfSight` with initial observer and target locations and add it to the analysis overlay.
 3. Listen for taps on the scene view.
 4. Update the target location with `lineOfSight.TargetLocation = scenePoint`.